The HIT/CIM department uses Proctorio for online proctoring of quizzes and exams.

 The instructor will determine penalties that will occur if the student is found to be in violation of the academic integrity policy.
 The instructor can also determine any penalties that will be enacted if a student does not show their full ID or is not fully visible during the Proctorio recording.
 All penalties are at the instructor’s discretion and examples of academic sanctions are listed in AP 5550, which is part of the SBCC academic integrity procedure.

-I encourage you to watch this video to learn more about the plugin and to also visit the Student Privacy Pledge website that Proctorio is a participant.
+For instructions on installing the Proctorio plug-in from Canvas watch this video.
+Also review this website for the Student Privacy Pledge in which Proctorio is a participant.
 In addition, here are a few responses to some common questions.

 No. If your institution requires video, audio, or screen capture, Proctorio will store that data and provide an automated suspicion report to your instructor.
 No Proctorio employee has access to this data.